 - The first step is to file your PA Affidavit of Intention to Homeschool & a list of educational objectives.
 You can download those forms by clicking here.
 They can be filed as is, or you can change them.
 Your superintendents office will accept them either way.

 - You will need to have your Affidavit of Intention notarized.
-Call 412.331.1208 for a FREE notary service.
+Call 412.331.1208 for a free notary service, or if you would like to support a Black-owned business, check out Notary Now LLC owned by Brown Mama Yolanda.
+She will come to your house and provides stellar service.

 - Your paperwork must be filed with the superintendent of the school district you live in.
 If you live in Pittsburgh and are in the Pittsburgh Public School District you can file your paperwork at the Student Achievement Center.
 Here is the address: 925 Brushton Avenue